Cooking with Mamma C

 Instructions

-• When the water on the stove is boiling, add your pasta, stir it in, and lower the heat to medium-high.
+• When the water on the stove is boiling, add the pasta, stir it in, and lower the heat to medium-high.
 Leave the pot uncovered and stir it occasionally to prevent sticking.
-After a few minutes, scoop out a couple ladles of pasta water into a bowl to use for later.
+After a few minutes, scoop out a couple of ladles of pasta water into a bowl to use for later.

 • When the pasta seems like it needs another minute to be al dente, turn off the heat and drain the pasta in a colander in the sink.